open-dollar/od-docs/docs/api.md

 ### Get user address

-To get the currently logged in user's public address, use one of the following:
+To retrieve the currently logged in user's public address, use one of the following:

 1. During authentication, get the user's address from the returned `JWT`.
 2. Get it directly from the API endpoint `/userinfo`.